Medical Massage Therapy School,

 • Many of our graduates have become leaders in the massage therapy field

-If so, the staffs at North Carolina and Florida Schools of Advanced Bodywork are extremely dedicated to providing you with highly advanced skills that will serve you well in becoming an integral part of the healthcare industry.
-For a lot of students their massage therapy education is, with no exaggeration, a life changing experience.
+If so, the staffs at North Carolina and Florida Schools of Advanced Bodywork are extremely dedicated to providing you with highly advanced skills serving you well in becoming an integral part of the healthcare industry.
+For a lot of students their education at our medical / clinical massage therapy school, with no exaggeration, a life changing experience.

 A Highly Experienced, Dedicated Staff